Obituary of Esther Marie Marshick

 A gathering of family and friends will be Sunday, October 6 on Esther’s 104th birthday from 1 – 3 p.m. with a service to follow at 3 p.m. at Anderson McQueen Funeral Home, Northeast Chapel, 2201 Dr. M.L.
 King Street North, St. Petersburg, FL 33704.
 Interment and Final Resting Place will be Royal Palm Cemetery South.

-In lieu of flowers, memorial contributions may be made to donor’s favorite charity or Trinity Lutheran Church, 401 Fifth Street North, St. Petersburg, FL 33701.To send flowers to the family of Esther Marshick, please visit Tribute Store
+In lieu of flowers, memorial contributions may be made to donor’s favorite charity or Trinity Lutheran Church, 401 Fifth Street North, St. Petersburg, FL 33701.To send flowers to the family or plant a tree in memory of Esther Marshick, please visit Tribute Store